Skip to content

 Most ATMs charge.
 Fees range from $5-$8.
 Some regional bank ATMs are free though.
 For example Regions Bank in the Miami Beach area is known to be fee free.

-In addition, Chase UK debit card holders can use Chase US ATMs nationwide fee free.
+Chase UK debit card holders can use Chase US ATMs nationwide fee free, but other ATMs will carry a charge.

 I’ll be adding more in the future, both as a travel, and search through my withdrawal history to double check there weren’t any fees, but if you know of a 100% fee free ATM not on the list please let me know in the comments below.